-Operation Smile allocates salaries and benefits to its fundraising and administrative activities based on estimates of time spent.
-Web expenses are allocated to its fundraising and program activities based on an estimate of the site content.
+Operation Smile allocates salaries and benefits and certain other expenditures to program and supporting services (fundraising and administration) activities based on estimates of time spent.

 (f) Use of estimates:

 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenditures during the year.
 Actual results could differ from those estimates.